 UNM Career Services offers co-op placements with major national employers.
 The co-op program is, essentially, a full-time, paid internship that usually requires delaying graduation by a semester or more depending on how the student fulfills the work requirement associated with the co-op.
 Co-op is an excellent opportunity for students who want work experience (and good pay) while they pursue their degree.
 The link below will direct you to the Co-op information page.
 See UNM Career Services for more information.

-See "profiles of recent student interns" to learn more about students who are completing or have completed Internships.
-For more information on internships in English, contact Joseph Bartolotta at firstname.lastname@example.org.
+For more information on internships in English, contact Dr. Joseph Bartolotta at firstname.lastname@example.org.